Day 69 of a Year Long Road Trip Along America’s Scenic Byways

 I started the morning with another home cooked meal…quiche, pound cake and berries!
-It’s getting harder to leave company and houses, but my journey continues.
-Today, the dogs and I began a two day loop through North Carolina’s countryside, beginning and ending near Asheville.
-Just outside of Asheville we stopped at a sports complex just to get a short walk in for the dogs as it looked like they might have to wait until the afternoon for a good one.
+It’s getting harder to leave good company and houses, but my journey continues.
+Today, the dogs and I began a two day loop through the North Carolina countryside, beginning and ending near Asheville.
+Just outside of Asheville we stopped at a sports complex for a short walk with the dogs, as a long walk wasn’t in the itinerary until the afternoon.
 There was a cache nearby, but also people, so no luck for picking up a North Carolina cache yet.

-After my short shopping spree, the dogs and I hiked part of the Appalachian Trail across from Nantahala Outdoor Center, where kayaking and rafting appear to be the activity of choice.
+After my short shopping spree, the dogs and I hiked part of the Appalachian Trail across from Nantahala Outdoor Center, where kayaking and rafting are the activity of choice.
 As the kayakers honed their skills on the river’s rocky course, ducks bathed on the river’s edge.
-I must admit, the ducks may have been more entertaining.
-They reminded me of a dog…dunking under the water, scratching their head with their webbed feet, and then flappong their wings and shaking their tail feathers to dry off.
+The ducks may have been more entertaining.
+They reminded me of a dog…dunking under the water, scratching their head with their webbed feet, and then flapping their wings and shaking their tail feathers to dry off.
 They were an active bunch.

 We moved on to the Hiwassee Dam.
 The mutts and I were trying to find a decent place to hike as the hike up the Appalachian Trail was steep so we only walked a short distance.
 We found a beautiful lake with picnicking spots and learned the history of the Tennessee Valley Authority that controls the area, but we weren’t successful in finding any trails.

 Overall, I think today was a bit of a bust.
-The area is geared more to summer-time water enthusiasts, thus Scout, Petey, and I spent most our time driving or making the most of small park areas.
+The area is geared more to summer-time water enthusiasts.
+Given Scout, Petey, and I were visiting at the end of November, we spent most our time driving or making the most of small parks.
 Even my attempt to find a local place for dinner and Sunday night football in Murphy failed.
 Tomorrow is another day!
+ETB

 Map of My Road Trip Across the USA